suriyasureshok/RepoMind/README.md

 # RepoMind
-A RAG based Web-Application that helps users to talk with Codebases along with Architecture Diagrams.
+A RAG based Web-Application that allows users to talk with Codebases along with Architecture Diagrams.